-Access arrangements, reasonable adjustments, special consideration and postresults services
+Access arrangements, reasonable adjustments, special consideration and post-results services

-79 For centres in England, Wales and Northern Ireland, where dissatisfaction remains with the decision of the Appeal hearing, an appeal may be made to the relevant Exam Procedure Review Service (EPRS).
+79 For centres in England and Wales (for Ofqual regulated qualifications), where dissatisfaction remains with the decision of the appeal hearing, an appeal may be made to the Exam Procedure Review Service (EPRS).
 Please note that this service is confined to GCE AS, A-level, GCSE, Technical Qualifications (part of a T-Level) and Level 3 Project qualifications (EPQ).
-The Exam Procedure Review Service, which is provided by Ofqual in England and Qualifications Wales in Wales, has been set up to ensure that schools and colleges, and candidates and parents, are satisfied that grades issued by an awarding body are as fair and accurate as they can be.
+The Exam Procedure Review Service has been set up to ensure that schools, colleges, candidates and parents or carers are satisfied that grades issued by an awarding body are as fair and accurate as they can be.